 - 1. mount parses /etc/fstab. - 2. mount checks to see if the caller is the superuser and if /n/krypton.src is a directory. - 3. mount opens /etc/mtab and checks that this mount has not already been done. - 4. mount parses the first argument into the system krypton and remote directory /usr/src. - 5. mount calls library routines to translate the host name (krypton) to its Internet Protocol (IP) address.
-Tis hostname resolution will be performed using the Unified Name Services defined in /etc/nsswitch.conf.
-See nsswitch.conf(4). - 6. mount calls krypton's portmap daemon to get the port number of mountd.
-See portmap(1M). - 7. mount calls krypton's mountd and passes it /usr/src. - 8. krypton's mountd reads /etc/exports and looks for the exported filesystem that contains /usr/src.

-- 9. krypton's mountd calls library routines to expand the hostnames and network groups in the export list for /usr/src. - 10. krypton's mountd performs a system call on /usr/src to get the file handle. - 11. krypton's mountd returns the file handle. - 12. mount does a mount system call with the file handle and /n/krypton.src. - 13. mount does a statfs call to krypton's NFS server (nfsd). - 14. mount opens /etc/mtab and adds an entry to the end.
+Depending on the host resolution order in /etc/resolv.conf, mount uses the NIS databases, the DNS databases, or /etc/hosts (local) to determine the NFS server.
+See resolver(4). - 6. mount calls krypton's portmap daemon to get the port number of mountd.
+See portmap(1M). - 7. mount calls krypton's mountd and passes it /usr/src. - 8. krypton's mountd reads /etc/exports and looks for the exported filesystem that contains /usr/src. - 9. krypton's mountd calls library routines to expand the hostnames and network groups in the export list for /usr/src. - 10. krypton's mountd performs a system call on /usr/src to get the file handle. - 11. krypton's mountd returns the file handle. - 12. mount does a mount system call with the file handle and /n/krypton.src. - 13. mount does a statfs call to krypton's NFS server (nfsd). - 14. mount opens /etc/mtab and adds an entry to the end.